Lishany/HORDE-pytorch/README.md

 ## Re-implementation of HORDE (harmonized representation learning on dynamic EHR)
-Here is the PyTorch version for re-implementation of HORDE The HORDE article:
+Here is the PyTorch version for re-implementation of HORDE.

+The HORDE article:

 ```